 Visiting Sparta Prague

-This page was largely written to help footballnfans coming out here to watch Euro matches but it’s worth understanding a little of the history.
-Sparta Prague (in Czech AC Sparta Praha) has been around since 1893 and had worn their famous maroon coloured team shirts since 1906.
+This page was largely written to help football fans coming out here to watch Euro matches but it’s worth understanding a little of the history.
+Sparta Prague (in Czech AC Sparta Praha) has been around since 1893 (I actually first learned this after asking about some graffiti) and had worn their famous maroon coloured team shirts since 1906.
 One of the top football teams in the country they are always challenging at the business end of the season either for the title, a Champions League spot or at least a UEFA League spot although they’ve never quite managed to lift European silverware.
-Karel Poborsky, Tomas Rosicky and Petr Čech all learned their trade at Sparta Prague.
+Karel Poborsky, Tomas Rosicky and Petr Cech all learned their trade at Sparta Prague.
 They are quite familiar with UK teams coming to visit.
-Security staff will speak basic English (the shop staff who are usually fluent).
+Security staff will speak basic English (the shop staff are usually fluent).

 Here you’ll find the Sparta Prague Stadium Google Maps location.

 People staying the night in Prague are usually arriving early and will generally take a cab from the airport (I have my own recommended airport transfer service) to get to the accommodation, dump bags and then stay in the vicinity of the stadium until the game starts.
 If you are on a flying “no luggage” visit and want to save a bit of cash then buy a couple of CZK24 tickets, take the 119 bus from the airport to Metro Nadraži Veleslavin.
-Take the green line direction “Depo Hostivař” and get off at Hradčany.
-After exiting the metro station turn right and Sparta Prague is 250 metres on your left opposite the park.
+Take the green line direction “Depo Hostivar” and get off at Hradčany.
+After exiting the metro station turn right and Sparta Prague is 300 metres on your left opposite the park.
+If you are using public transport then here’s a guide for How to Use a Touch-Screen Ticket Machine.